YOGA CLASS DESCRIPTIONS

 Level 3: This is a led class of the full Ashtanga primary series.
 This class is vigorous and you should be familiar and comfortable with the Ashtanga Primary Series.

 Mysore: Is geared towards students who are looking to expand their own personal practice.
 During Mysore classes the student works individually, with guidance and adjustments from a teacher, on the Ashtanga series of postures.
 Students learn to develop a self guided, flowing practice that combines breath, body, and mind for both a physical and meditative experience.
-Students work independently, so a basic understanding of the Ashtanga system (coordination of breath with movement) and a basic understanding of self practice are required.
 Beginners may attend any Mysore classes Tuesday through Friday.
-We also offer a Mysore class just for beginners every Sunday.
+We also offer a Mysore class just for beginners every Sunday at 11:30am.

 Somatic Yoga offers an effective method of reeducating the body and mind through gentle exercises reducing stress, anxiety and relieving chronic pain.
 Somatic yoga is suitable for all levels (beginners and advanced students).
 Soma means “the body experienced from within”.
 Somatic yoga provides a better sense of body awareness, clam and well being.
 Somatic yoga physically increases flexibility, circulation, and range of motion and offers a simple and safe method to unlock tight and painful muscles while reeducating and helping restore healthy and supportive movements through body and mind.